 You can see the full list at the Coralogix site.

 In our case, we used the Block option.
 Block rules allow you to filter out your incoming logs using RegEx.

 The rules are part of log groups that can contain multiple rules.

 Per request from our developers we added a way to unblock an application for a predefined period of time OR give them an added XXX lines of logs to be parsed and displayed in the UI before they are blocked again:

-We had a necessity to lower our log collector SaaS cost and using azure functions we were able to moderate it to a manageable flow.
+We had a necessity to lower our log collector SaaS cost and using Azure Functions Pricing we were able to moderate it to a manageable flow.